matthewjmcrae/matthewjmcrae/README.md

 I'm currently heading to **Shopify** to work on Search and Index Serving.
 Before that, I worked at **Zynga** across infrastructure and game development, and at **Cineplex** on ad tech, data ingestion, and data visualization.

 I like working on problems where the best solution isn't obvious, especially in **C++ systems**.
-I enjoy digging into how things work, thinking through the tradeoffs, and finding better ways to design, structure, or optimize them.
+I enjoy digging into how things work, thinking through the tradeoffs, and finding better ways to design, structure, and optimize them.

 ## Projects